clearlinux/clear-linux-documentation/source/clear_linux_os_on_azure.rst

 * **Containers** - This offering comes with the containers-basic bundle already installed.

-* **Machine Learning** - This offering comes with the containers-basic bundle already installed.
+* **Machine Learning** - This offering comes pre-loaded with popular open source tools for developing machine learning applications.

 Azure Command Line Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Azure Command Line Interface offers the ability to create and manage resources in Azure from the
 command line.
 The examples here are based on Version 1.0 of the Azure CLI, which is implemented in
 Javascript and distributed through the Node Package Manager.
 Version 2.0 of the Azure CLI is
 implemented in Python.
 This example will be updated when Azure CLI 2.0 is fully released.

 The following command shows the version number of the most recent images that have been uploaded
 into the Azure Marketplace.

 ::

   azure vm image list -p clear-linux-project -l westus -o clear-linux-os | grep -v "Getting" | cut -f5 -d: | sed -e 's/\s*//g'| sed -e 's/\..*//' | sort -u | tail -1

 The following scriplet can be used to create and start a virtual machine instance in Azure based on
 a marketplace offering.
 The resource group needs to already exist.
 This script tries to use a
 resource group of the form "<azure_username>-clr-vms".
 For example, for an Azure user named Rob
 trying to create an instance of version ``12920`` of the ``basic`` offering for Clear Linux OS,
 this script creates an instance with the public hostname of ``rob-12920-basic-1234``.

 ::